 Breastfeeding essentials:

-• Haakaa Silicone Breast Pump Budget – $13.
-Catches letdown from the other side while you nurse.
-I collected 2-3 oz per session without pumping.
-That adds up to a freezer stash without any extra work.
+• Haakaa Silicone Breast Pump – ~$13-15.
+Catches letdown on the other side while you nurse.
+Easiest way to start a freezer stash.

 Postpartum Essentials for Comfort

-• Frida Mom Instant Ice Maxi Pads (8-count) – $15.
-Crack to activate, cold for 20 minutes.
-The first 48 hours after vaginal delivery, these are incredible.
-I used all 8 in three days.
+• Frida Mom Instant Ice Maxi Pads – ~$15.
+Incredible for the first 48 hours after vaginal delivery.

-• Postpartum Belly Wrap – $20-30.
-Gentle compression helps your uterus contract and provides lower back support.
-Especially helpful after C-section for feeling stable when walking.
+• Postpartum Belly Wrap – ~$20-30.
+Gentle compression for uterus recovery and back support.

 Hospital vs Home: What to Prepare